maruel/bin_pub/README.md

     // modifier_map Lock { Caps_Lock };

-## OSX
+## macOS

 ```
-mkdir bin
+mkdir ~/bin
-git clone --recursive https://github.com/maruel/bin_pub bin/bin_pub
+git clone --recursive https://github.com/maruel/bin_pub ~/bin/bin_pub
-./setup_scripts/install_homebrew.sh
-brew install bash
-sudo vi /etc/shells
+~/bin/bin_pub/mac/install_homebrew.sh
+~/bin/bin_pub/mac/fix_bash.sh
 ```

-* User preferences, right click, Advanced options, paste /Users/<YOUR USERNAME>/bin/homebrew/bin/bash
+- Go in Preferences, Keyboard shortcuts, disable F11 key.

 ## FAQ

 You should use this directory structure:

 - *~/bin* containing all your private scripts, configuration files and whatnot.
 It can be a git repository but it doesn't needs to be.
 If it is a git checkout, you can use git submodule to fetch bin_pub automatically.
 - *~/bin/bin_pub* references to this repository, containing public scripts and configuration files.

 Then you can just *git pull computer:bin* from all your workstations to keep your workstations all in sync, and using git submodule to fetch public